benderjs/browser-launcher/README.md

 ## Differences from *browser-launcher*

-- contains fixes and pull requests for unresolved issues reported in original repository
+- Contains fixes and pull requests for unresolved issues reported in original repository
 - `launcher.browsers` is an array of local browsers only, not an object as it was before
 - `launch` callback returns an `Instance` instead of a child process, see API section for more details
-- uses [win-detect-browsers](https://github.com/vweevers/win-detect-browsers) for browser detection on Windows
+- Uses [win-detect-browsers](https://github.com/vweevers/win-detect-browsers) for browser detection on Windows
-- more browsers supported
+- More browsers supported
+- Includes a CLI

 ## Supported browsers